 Your original project is typically defined by the features needed to launch your product at the MVP stage (Minimum Viable Product).
 This allows you to take it to market and start to gather feedback, analytics, and possibly a few dollars!
 One of the givens of software development is that a project usually takes longer and becomes more complicated than planned.
 This is because incremental changes are introduced and new features thought up.
 In order to prevent a slip to the timeline, the developer can keep a running list of your ideas to be added after MVP.
 These features can be bundled and launched in controlled releases allowing you to continuously gather feedback and analytics.

 These may seem like three, basic questions to ask, but they are important to the success of your project.
 You must be in sync with your developer.
 If your developer is clear on the project requirements, the lines of communication remain open and you both understand the implications of expanding requirements then your project is set up for success.
 If either you or the developer is difficult to reach or if your requirements change frequently then your project timeline will stretch.

-If you have questions about the development process or if you ready to start your project, click here.
+If you have questions about the development process or if you’re ready to start your project, visit our quotation page.
 We look forward to hearing from you!